2-Week Family RV Road Trip Through Colorado, Utah & Wyoming: Itinerary and Highlights with Kids

 Glendo State Park – Sandy Beach Campground

 On our way south from Wyoming back into Colorado, we stayed overnight at Glendo State Park’s Sandy Beach Campground.
 After a string of big national parks, it was a quieter change of pace.
 The sandy shoreline stretched out along the reservoir, and while the kids played, we got to slow down and enjoy a low-key evening.
+Having said that, at the campground, there was ants infestation situation that was hard to ignore.
+The campground sits on sandy soil near the reservoir, which makes it especially prone to ants, and they were present around the site, picnic table, and ground areas.
+This seems to be a known, recurring issue rather than a one-off experience, so it’s fine as a quick overnight stop—but not a place we’d choose to settle into, especially with kids and food out.

 Rocky Mountain National Park

 The lake itself was peaceful, tucked among trees with mountain ridges in the background.
-It was a quieter spot compared to the crowds around Bear Lake, and the kids had space to explore along the shoreline.
+It was a quieter spot compared to the crowds around the major trailhead Bear Lake, and the kids had space to explore along the shoreline.
 After two busy weeks of big landscapes and long drives, this slower pace was a welcome ending to the trip.

 One planning note: Rocky Mountain requires a timed-entry pass in summer.
 Without it, you’re limited to very early morning or evening access—something to plan around if you’re visiting with kids.